-People who have a positive reaction should be further evaluated for TB disease, regardless of whether they have been vaccinated with BCG.
+People who have positive reaction should be further evaluated for TB disease, regardless of whether they were vaccinated with BCG.

 False-Negative Reactions

 Some people have a negative reaction to the tuberculin skin test even though they have LTBI.
 These are called false-negative reactions.
 A false-negative reaction may be due to: